RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL: Experiments

 \subsection{Experiment Setup}

-\paragraph{Datasets and Evaluation Metrics} Spider is a large-scale, multi-domain, and cross-database benchmark.
+\paragraph{Datasets} Spider is a large-scale, multi-domain, and cross-database benchmark.
 SparC and CoSQL are multi-turn versions of Spider on which the dialogue state tracking is required.
-Table \ref{tab:stat_for_datasets} shows the statistics of the three datasets.
-For Spider, we list the number of question-SQL pairs.
+All test data is hidden to ensure fairness, and we submit our model to the organizer of the challenge for evaluation.

-For evaluation metrics, we use Exact Match accuracy (EM) and EXecution accuracy (EX).
-EM measures whether the whole predicted sequence is equivalent to the ground truth SQL, while in EX, it measures if the predicted executable SQLs (with values) can produce the same result as the corresponding gold SQLs.
-As for SParC and CoSQL, which involves a multi-turn scenario, both EM and EX can be measured at the question level and interaction level.
+\paragraph{Evaluation Metrics} We use the official evaluation metrics: Exact Match accuracy (EM) and EXecution accuracy (EX).
+EM measures whether the whole predicted sequence is equivalent to the ground truth SQL (without values), while in EX, it measures if the predicted executable SQLs (with values) can produce the same result as the corresponding gold SQLs.
+As for SParC and CoSQL, which involve a multi-turn scenario, both EM and EX can be measured at the question and interaction levels.
 Thus we have four evaluation metrics for these two datasets, namely Question-level Exact Match (QEM), Interaction-level Exact Match (IEM), question-level EXecution accuracy (QEX), and interaction-level EXecution accuracy (IEX).

 \paragraph{Implementation} Our code is based on Huggingface transformers \citep{wolf-etal-2020-transformers}.
+We align most of the hyperparameter settings with \citet{shaw-etal-2021-compositional} to provide a fair comparison.
 For coreference resolution, we use coreferee\footnote{https://github.com/msg-systems/coreferee} to yield coreference links.
 In total, 51 types of relations are used (c.f.
-Appendix \ref{sec:appendix} for a detailed list).
+Appendix \ref{sec:appendix_relation} for a detailed list).
 For dependency parsing, stanza \citep{qi-etal-2020-stanza} is used.
-We align most of the hyperparameter settings with \citet{shaw-etal-2021-compositional} to provide a fair comparison.
-Results are on the development set.
+The batch size we used is 2048.
+We use Adafactor \citep{shazeer2018adafactor} as optimizer and the learning rate is 1e-4.
+We set "parse with guards" mode for PICARD and beam size is set to 8.
+The max tokens to check for PICARD is 2.
+Experiments are run on NVIDIA A100-SXM4-80GB GPUs.